-This technique is of course not new, the Cloudflare’s 188.8.131.52 was also doing this since day one.
-One of the reason is per security concerns, the one checking on who’s your DNS provider would find that you are one of the millions of Cloudflare direct or inderect users.
+Of cuorse this technique is not new, the Cloudflare’s 18.104.22.168 was also doing this since day one.
+One of the reason is per security concerns: the one checking on who’s your DNS provider would only find that you browser is just one of the millions of Cloudflare direct or inderect connections.

 DNS conclusions: I was not able to find any concerns on what is doing related to DNS, it’s the same protection provided by Cloudflare since a long time ago.

 Use and Abuse

 We all know what’s the first thing people would try to do: Use Firefox Private Network as a way to break region locks.